tikoflano/bareos/docs/manuals/source/DeveloperGuide/BuildAndTestBareos.rst

 * Test one and only one thing in each test.
 * Give the test a name that directly makes clear what is being tested.

-Systemtests can be divided into "normal" systemtests and webui system tests.
+system tests can be divided into "normal" system tests and webui system tests.

 Unit tests are being executed during the build of all packages.
 They also are executed during the cross build of windows packages via wine.

 All tests are run via the ctest test mechanism.
-The unit tests are prefixed with "gtest:", the systemtests are prefixed with "system:" and the webui tests are prefixed with "webui:"
+The unit tests are prefixed with "gtest:", the system tests are prefixed with "system:" and the webui tests are prefixed with "webui:"

-All tests can be listed via "ctest -N", specific tests can be run with "ctest -R <regular expression>"
+All tests can be listed via ``ctest -N``, specific tests can be run with ``ctest -R <regular expression>``
 The test setup is done in a way that parallel testing is possible.
-"ctest -j <number of parallel tests>" will run the given number of tests in parallel.
+``ctest -j <number of parallel tests>`` will run the given number of tests in parallel.
 This will speedup the real testing time very much.

-"ctest -V" will show what is going on during the test.
+``ctest -V`` will show what is going on during the test.
 If a test fails, it is easier to examine what is is called during the tests and to run the test manually or in a debugger.